splunk/public-o11y-docs/get-started/get-started-guide/onboarding-readiness.rst

 #.
 Validate that network connections between your environment and Splunk Observability Cloud are allowed.
 See :ref:`otel-exposed-endpoints` to determine which ports you need to open in the firewall and what protocols you need to turn on or off in the Collector.
 #.
 If your organization requires a proxy, see :ref:`allow-services`.
 #.
 For Kubernetes, you need administrator access to monitored hosts of Kubernetes clusters to install the Splunk Distribution of the OpenTelemetry Collector.
 #.
-Whether you use a guided setup for data management or an advanced install, you use the Splunk Distribution of the OpenTelemetry Collector to ingest, process, and export metric, trace, logs, and metadata into Splunk Observability Cloud.
-You can run the Splunk Distribution of the OpenTelemetry Collector as a custom user not a root or admin user.
+Whether you use a guided setup for data management or an advanced installation method, you use the Splunk Distribution of the OpenTelemetry Collector to ingest, process, and export metric, trace, logs, and metadata into Splunk Observability Cloud.
+You can run the Splunk Distribution of the OpenTelemetry Collector as a custom user, not a root or admin user.
 For the majority of use cases, the collector doesn't require privileged access to function.
     #.
 Collector components might require privileged access.
 Use care when allowing privilege access for components.
-For example, a receiver might require the collector to run in a privileged mode, which might be a security concern.
+For example, a receiver might require the Collector to run in a privileged mode, which might be a security concern.
 Receivers and exporters might expose buffer, queue, payload, and worker settings in configuration parameters.
-Setting these parameters might expose the collector to additional attack vectors including resource exhaustion.
+Setting these parameters might expose the Collector to additional attack vectors including resource exhaustion.
     #.
 Collector components might also require external permissions including network access or role-based access.

-   See :ref:`otel-security` for more details.
+   See :ref:`otel-security` for more details about managing your architecture security.

 .. _phase1-user-access: